Certified Midwife Credential

 in that they are not also licensed as nurses.
 CMs and CNMs meet the same core competencies, sit for the same board exam, and have identical scopes of practice including prescriptive privileges.

-The CM credential is currently recognized in Delaware, Hawaii, Maine, New Jersey, New York, Oklahoma, Rhode Island, and Virginia.
+The CM credential is currently recognized in Delaware, Hawaii, Maine, Maryland, New Jersey, New York, Oklahoma, Rhode Island, and Virginia.
 Several other states are currently pursuing licensure of CMs.

 The Committee of Midwife Advocates for the Certified Midwife (C-MAC) is the ACNM committee that provides support for expanding licensure of CMs.
 C-MAC coordinates activities within the Division of Advocacy and Affiliate Support and works closely with ACNM’s federal lobbyist and the ACNM Director of Government Affairs.
 In accordance with ACNM's 2021-2024 strategic goals, C-MAC develops advocacy strategies to promote equitable national and state recognition of the CM credential to allow CMs to practice to the full extent of their education and training.
 C-MAC activities include the following:

 - Education about the CM credential to stakeholders

 - Lobbying for the CM role in federal and state initiatives related to provision of midwifery care